Toric Sylvester forms: Toric Sylvester forms

 \section{Toric Sylvester forms}

-By Corollary \ref{cor:freemodule}, some graded components of $I^{\sat}/I$ are free $A$-modules and hence a natural question is to provide explicit $A$-bases for them.
+We take again the notation of Section \ref{sec:duality}.
+As a consequence of Corollary \ref{cor:freemodule}, some graded components of $I^{\sat}/I$ are free $A$-modules and hence a natural question is to provide explicit $A$-bases for them.
 This is precisely the goal of this section.
-We will first describe the graded component $(I^{\sat}/I)_\delta$, which essentially follows from \cite{cattani1995residues}, and then introduce Sylvester forms to deal with the other cases.
-In what follows, we take again the notation of Section \ref{sec:duality}, in particular $X_\Sigma$ is assumed to be a projective toric variety that has the positivity property with respect to a cone $\sigma$.
+We first describe the graded component $(I^{\sat}/I)_\delta$, which essentially follows from \cite{cattani1995residues}.
+Then, we introduce Sylvester forms to deal with the other cases.
+In what follows, we assume that the projective toric variety $X_\Sigma$ is $\sigma$-positive with respect to \lb{a} maximal smooth cone $\sigma \in \Sigma(n)$.